HarshDekate/Book-Management-System-JAVA/README.md

-Certainly!
-Let's provide more detailed information in the README:

----

 # Book Management System - Java

 Welcome to Libzazy Book Management System!
 This project is a Java-based system designed to efficiently manage books in a library setting.
 It provides a comprehensive set of features for both users and administrators, ensuring smooth operation and organization of library resources.